wilseypa/warped2-models/models/pandemic/visualize/README.md

 Change the data to be looking at periods of time ie looking at the month of march
 Create timelapse functionality
 Refactor plotting function
+Calculate the true minimum and maximums for each data file, not hardcoded as it is currently
+Add legend to heatmap

 ## **Resources**
 https://www.youtube.com/watch?v=aNbgrqRuoiE  --Help for US state map